Where to Watch 'Pam & Tommy'

-See Lily James and Sebastian Stan star in "the greatest love story ever sold" -- aka Hulu’s hotly anticipated new series, Pam & Tommy.
+See Lily James and Sebastian Stan star in "the greatest love story ever sold" -- aka Hulu’s hot new series, Pam & Tommy.
 The miniseries recounts the total real-life rollercoaster that Baywatch star Pamela Anderson and Mötley Crüe drummer Tommy Lee experienced after their sex tape was leaked.

-The plot of Pam & Tommy will play out across eight episodes, from the events leading up to the sex tape being leaked, to the chaotic, media-frenzied aftermath.
-The series just dropped its first three episodes today, with new episodes streaming weekly on Hulu following the premiere.
+The plot of Pam & Tommy plays out across eight episodes, from the events leading up to the sex tape being leaked, to the chaotic, media-frenzied aftermath.
+The series has its first three episodes out now, with new episodes streaming weekly on Hulu.

 James and Stan practically steal the show as the iconic ‘90s couple, but this series is also jam-packed with familiar faces sporting vintage makeovers.
 Seth Rogen is stepping into the role of Rand Gauthier alongside his executive producer credit, while Nick Offerman plays his partner in crime.
 Andrew Dice Clay, Mozhan Marnò, Spencer Granese, Taylor Schilling and Pepi Sonuga also star in the new Hulu miniseries.